Ginger

 Ginger as it relates to Lupus in Health report: Genetic Risk for Lupus

-Ginger is a popular herb that has been used for centuries for its medicinal properties.
-In the context of lupus, ginger can be beneficial in managing some of the symptoms associated with the condition.
+Ginger is a popular spice that has been used for centuries for its medicinal properties.
+In the context of lupus, ginger can be beneficial in managing certain symptoms and improving overall health.

 Supplements for Lupus